d33pster/bams/README.md

 1. Git Clone from github -> https://github.com/d33pster/bams .
 2. Install Xampp from the Link Provided for your respective OS.
 3. If not using macos, find out the ```htdocs``` directory inside the xampp installation directory.
 4. Open Xampp and run Apache and MySQL Servers.
-Check Common Errors if MySQL Server fails to start -> [Common Errors]
+Check Common Errors if MySQL Server fails to start -> [Common Errors](#common-errors)
-5. Open http://localhost/phpmyadmin and follow the instructions []
+5. Open http://localhost/phpmyadmin and follow the instructions -> [Set Up PHPMYADMIN](#phpmyadmin-setup-needed-before-launch)
 6. Open a terminal at the cloned folder.
 ##### MacOS
 1. run command ```chmod a+x set unset launch```